abekek/abekek.github.io-old/src/pages/s_books.md

 ### The book(-s) I'm currently reading

-- The Gold-Bug and Other Short Stories - Edgar Allan Poe
-- Anna Karenina - Leo Tolstoy
-- How We Die: Reflections on Life's Final Chapter
+- How We Die: Reflections on Life's Final Chapter - Sherwin B. Nuland
+- How the Steel Was Tempered - Nikolai Ostrovski

 ### Books I've read in 2021